danzimmerman/n3ox_utils/README.md

 ## N3OX Python Utilities

 This is a personal package of Python utilities for antennas and transmission lines by N3OX.
+Work in progress.

 ## Contents
  * `nfanim`: Near-field animations using [`PyNEC`](https://github.com/tmolteno/python-necpp/tree/master/PyNEC) NEC-2++ simulations.

  * `tlcalc`: Lossy transmission line calculations.
+ Implements the same transmission line calculations as [Owen Duffy's Transmission Line Calculator](https://owenduffy.net/transmissionline/concept/mptl.htm) for use in Jupyter notebooks and other Python scripts.

+ * `plot_tools`
+ General matplotlib pyplot setup and antenna pattern plotting in ARRL style.

  * `pynec_helpers`: Wire input GUI and other helper utilities for working with [`PyNEC`](https://github.com/tmolteno/python-necpp/tree/master/PyNEC)